metroid-maniac/SCFW/README.md

 ## Installation
 Download the zip file and extract the contents to the root directory of the sdcard.
-This should replace the existing kernel.gba along with adding goomba support in order to play Game Boy / Game Boy Color games.
+This should replace the existing kernel.gba along with adding multiple emulation binaries.

 ## Prerequisites
 For Game Boy / Game Boy Color, you need to download your preferred Goomba fork/binary and rename it to: